mmore500/mmore500.github.io/blog_professional/_posts/2021-06-03-github-filenames.md

 no_toc: true
 ---

-Not quite a full blog post, but a usefull tidbit nonetheless.
+Not quite a full blog post, but a useful tidbit nonetheless.

 Open up developer view (`ctrl-I`, usually) and paste this into your JavaScript console to untruncate long filenames on GitHub's tree view.